Weak Markov Processes as Linear Systems: Weak Markov Processes

 \begin{Proposition} \normalfont Let $(\qH, V, \fh)$ be a process.
 Then \begin{itemize} \item[(a)] $V(\fh_m \otimes {\mathcal P}) \subset \fh_{m+1}$ (for all $m \in \Nset_0$) \item[(b)] $Z_n = Z^n$ (for all $n \in \Nset$) \item[(c)] If $0 \le m \le n$ then $p_m V^{(n)} = q_m V^{(n)}$. \item[(d)] If $0 \le m \le n$ then

 \end{itemize} \end{Proposition}

-(a) states an adaptedness property for the process and the filtration while (b),(c) and (d) resemble properties of Markov processes in classical probability and hence motivate the terminology `weak Markov process'.
+(a) states an adaptedness property for the process and the filtration. (b) means that $n \mapsto Z_n$ defines a semigroup.
+We can think of it as a nonspatial analogue of the Lax-Phillips contraction semigroup \cite{LP67} or as a noncommutative analogue of the Chapman-Kolmogorov semigroup of transition operators for classical Markov processes \cite{Fe68}.
+In fact (b),(c) and (d) resemble properties of Markov processes in classical probability and hence motivate the terminology `weak Markov process'.
 Versions of (d) appear in Bhat's papers as the `weak Markov property'.